ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 Session state consists of:

- - Any context (e.g., a handle) that identifies the API session with the TEEP Agent.
+ - Any context (e.g., a handle) that the TEEP Agent wishes to be provided back to it in any later conceptual API calls into it related to this session.

  - Any context that identifies an HTTP request, if one is outstanding.
 Initially, none exists.